 With a doctoral degree in law from the University of Oxford and an LLM with Distinction in international law from the University of Hull, Surya has been Professor of International Law at the University of Leeds since 2004.
 He also is a visiting professor on the Master’s programme on international human rights law at the University of Oxford.

 He served as the United Nations Special Rapporteur for human rights in Cambodia between 2009 and 2015 and as a human rights advisor to the British Foreign Secretary between 2010 and 2015.

 Surya has been designated to serve on the Panels of Arbitrators and of Conciliators of the International Centre for Settlement of Investment Disputes (ICSID) and on the Panels of the Dispute Settlement Body of the World Trade Organization (WTO).
-He was elected to the Institut de Droit International in 2011 and has served as a member of its Commission on legal aspects of international investment arbitration.
+He was elected to the Institut de Droit International in 2011.

 He has been an expert member of the Task Force on Investment Policy of the World Economic Forum in Davos and International Centre for the International Centre for Trade and Sustainable Development in Geneva since 2015 and a member of the London Court of International Arbitration.